-In all other types of bankruptcy cases (such as chapter 11 cases), the bankruptcy judge is assigned by lot to each case as it is filed.
-Due to the importance and rarity of municipal bankruptcies, and due to the powers reserved to the states under the Tenth Amendment to the United States Constitution, the Bankruptcy Code provides that the Chief Judge of the Circuit in which the case is filed has the task of assigning a judge to each chapter 9 case.
-While it is probably likely that a judge from the District in which the case is filed will be assigned, the Chief Judge could assign any bankruptcy judge in the Circuit to hear the case.
-This is an important feature because it means it is very likely that a chapter 9 case will be assigned to a highly competent and very experienced judge, which is good for all parties.
+In chapter 11 cases and all other types of bankruptcy cases, the bankruptcy judge is assigned by lot as each case is filed.
+Due to the importance and rarity of municipal bankruptcies, the Bankruptcy Code provides that the Chief Judge of the Circuit in which the case is filed has the task of assigning a judge to each chapter 9 case.
+While it is probable that a judge from the District in which the case is filed will be assigned, the Chief Judge could assign it to any bankruptcy judge in the Circuit.
+For example, the bankruptcy judge who presided over the Central Falls, Rhode Island, chapter 9 case sat in Boston.
+This is an important feature because it means it is very likely that a chapter 9 case will be assigned to a highly competent and very experienced judge, which is a benefit to all parties.
 Moreover, the Chief Judge will consider whether a judge who resides in or near the debtor municipality ought to play a role in the case filed by that municipality.

-Bankruptcy judges, unlike judges of the U.S. Supreme Court, the various Circuit Courts of Appeal and the numerous U.S. District Courts, serve pursuant to Article I of the United States Constitution, for terms of 14 years.
-Any party to a chapter 9 case has the right to petition the federal District Court to remove the case to the District Court so that it can be heard by a District Court judge, who serves under Article III of the United States Constitution and is appointed for a lifetime term.
-It is up to the District Court to decide whether or not to take the case away from the bankruptcy court or to leave it there.
+Judges of the U.S. Supreme Court, the various Circuit Courts of Appeal and the numerous U.S. District Courts are appointed for life pursuant to Article III of the United States Constitution.
+Bankruptcy judges are appointed under Article I of the Constitution and serve for terms of 14 years.
+Any party to a chapter 9 case has the right to petition the District Court to remove the case to the District Court so that it can be heard by an Article III judge.
+It is up to the District Court to decide whether to take the case away from the bankruptcy court or to leave it there.
 In either case, all rulings by the bankruptcy court are appealable to the Article III court system.

-CHAPTER FIVE
+CHAPTER 5